 - To provide services that promote wellness, personal growth, career development, lifelong learning and planning for life transitions as well as services that address mental health problems or concerns.

 Professional counselors serve at all levels of schools and universities, in hospitals, mental health agencies, rehabilitation facilities, business and industry, correctional institutions, religious organizations, community centers and private practice.
 They work with people of all ages, races, cultural backgrounds, and circumstances to help them maximize their potential, make positive changes in their lives, and achieve their goals.
 You may wish to visit the American Counseling Association for additional information.

 Our school counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), a subsidiary of CAEP.

-Students in the School Counseling specialization plan to be school counselors in elementary, middle and high school settings or to work with agencies serving K-12 children and their families.
+Students in the school counseling specialization plan to be school counselors in elementary, middle and high school settings or to work with agencies serving K-12 children and their families.
 Students have knowledge and skills in student advocacy as well as in the design, implementation, and evaluation of comprehensive, results-based guidance and counseling programs.
-The School Counseling Specialization also stresses the development of leadership skills in transforming school counseling.
-The requirements for the California Pupil Personnel Services Credential with emphasis in School Counseling can be met as part of this degree program.
+The school counseling specialization also stresses the development of leadership skills in transforming school counseling.
+The requirements for the California Pupil Personnel Services (PPS) credential with emphasis in School Counseling can be met as part of this degree program.
 You may wish to visit the American School Counselors Association and the California Association for School Counselors for more information on a career in school counseling.

 - To create a supportive and collaborative learning environment for students from diverse backgrounds and cultures to acquire knowledge, attitudes, and skills essential in the practice of counseling.

 - To help students become exemplary in applying essential counseling knowledge and skills in a variety of settings with individuals from diverse backgrounds.